 They may not agree with the cave dwellers in other caves, but they may hear different voices on the matter that influence their approach to problem solving.
 The point is if the only thing a student of philosophy hears in a day is doubt directed at the status quo, and that they must defeat that certitude, how far can that student venture down that road before they trip on the tip of a fulcrum, and everything they learn beyond that progressively divorces them from common sense?

 We’re all prisoners in a cave of our mind.
 Our parents and teachers gave us the names of the shapes and shadows on our wall, and those answers provided us clarity and comfort.
 The philosophers, visiting our caves, taught us the intoxicating discipline of doubt.
 They taught us to doubt those principles and question the shapes and shadows further, and like a muscle that requires equal amounts of strain and relaxation our brains became stronger as a result.
-We learned to doubt our fundamental structure in ways that we feel compelled to share.
-This period of discovery can lead some of us to question everything those that formed us hold dear, and it strengthened our intellectual resolve.
-At some point in this self-imposed challenge to pursue answers to simple questions that are more well-rounded, some of us reveal that not only have we eluded a life sentence in the common man’s cave, but we’ve become prisoners in the philosopher’s cave.
-Few recognize when their answers to the forms dancing on wall reveal this, but those of us that have, have had an intruder inform us “It’s a goat.”
+We learned to doubt our fundamental structures in ways that led us to question everything those that formed us hold dear, and it strengthened our intellectual resolve.
+At some point in this self-imposed challenge to pursue answers to simple questions that are more well-rounded, some of us revealed that not only have we eluded a life sentence in the common man’s cave, but we’ve become prisoners in the philosopher’s cave.
+Few know when their answers to the forms dancing on wall reveal this, but those of us who have, have had an intruder visit our cave to inform us “It’s a goat.”